A Guide to ADA Compliance for Restaurants

 • Install handrails in the toilet stall to prevent falling and provide assistance.

-• Sinks must be 34 inches high.
+• Sinks must be 34 inches high with 27 inches of knee clearance underneath.

 • Add a raised seat if the toilet seat is too low.